CharlyKeleb/News-App/README.md

-# news_app
+# Top Headlines

-A new Flutter application.
+A new Flutter application to display the top headlines from NewYork Times and Wall Street Journal via Network Call using the Google News API

 ## Getting Started